kryton-me/kryton-me.github.io/2022-02-ArduinoComms.md

 Arduino Comms
 ===
-I often work on projects involving Arduino boards and it would be nice to get be able to communicat with them not requiring a laptop and a USB lead.
-The requirment here is to connect from a phone or tablet idealy with an IDE but a simply serial terminal would be sufficent.
+I often work on projects involving Arduino boards and it would be nice to get be able to communicate with them not requiring a laptop and a USB lead.
+The requirement here is to connect from a phone or tablet ideally with an IDE but a simply serial terminal would be sufficient.

-# Potential methods of conecting to them.
+# Potential methods of connecting to them.
-Theas are my assumptions untill I can probe otherwies.
+Theas are my assumptions until I can probe otherwise.

 ## USB lead
 Power would potentially be a problem here depending on what output the device could offer here.
-This may require a tablet over a phone. sadly I've yet to find anysoftware to support this approch.
+This may require a tablet over a phone. sadly I've yet to find any software to support this approach.

-## Bluetooth serial conection
+## Bluetooth serial convection
-There appear to be numerous apps avalable to suport a searial port over BLE.
+There appear to be numerous apps available to suport a serial port over BLE.

 ## IOT via Arduino cloud